escherina/rve.com-docker/jekyll-app/_projects/wedding-website.md

 This project was aimed at a very small group of people (only our guests had a password to the site).
 Nonetheless, with a bit more time I would have liked to do more with accessibility and performance:

-- Main feature image could have been made responsive, with a smaller version served to small screens
+- The main feature image could have been made responsive, with a smaller version served to small screens
-- Use ARIA roles correctly
+- Check my use of ARIA roles and see if they could be improved
 - Check contrast on text/backgrounds, and check colour scheme for colour-blind users
 - Remove unnecessary dependencies, e.g. scripts relying on jQuery converted to vanilla JS
+- Write my own navigation menu rather than using SlickNav
 - Develop the site from a mobile-first perspective and progressively enhance
 - Minify CSS and JS